sandstranger/com.mobilerpgpack.phone/README.md

 This project is ALSO licensed under GPL v3.

+## Perfect Dark

+For running perfect dark follow these docs - https://github.com/fgsfdsfgs/perfect_dark?tab=readme-ov-file#perfect-dark-port

+All Roms binaries neeed to hase .z64 or .Z64 file extensions.
+Otherwise, the game will not start.

+For running perfect dark - your device need to support OPEN GL ES 3.0 render.
+Otherwise, the game will not start again.

+This perfect dark port also supported legacy ARMV7 devices without any issues.

 ## Keyboard and Mouse Support
 This Android ports support keyboard and mouse